 Creating a Workplace Culture That Prioritizes Mental Health

 Content Warning: This episode includes sensitive information about mental health conditions and suicide, including risk factors and warning signs, which may elicit an emotional response in some listeners.
-If you need support at any time, please call the National Suicide Prevention Lifeline at 1-800-273-8255 or connect with the Crisis Text Line by texting “TALK” to 741-741.
+If you need support at any time, please call or text the National Suicide Prevention Lifeline at 988.

 September is National Suicide Prevention Month.
 To learn more, we spoke with Maggie Mortali, Senior Program Director at the American Foundation for Suicide Prevention (AFSP), about the importance of mental health and suicide prevention programming in the workplace.
 Maggie shares why businesses play a critical role in mental health and how they can set the tone for the well-being of our workforce.